About The Native Antigen Company

 Our research and manufacturing facility is located near Oxford in the United Kingdom.

 The Native Antigen Company has a dedicated quality management system in place to ensure all aspects of our business are performed to the highest possible standards.
 Since inception we have held ISO9001:2008 accreditation for the development, manufacture and sale of native antigens.
 Regular annual external audits by the acclaimed British Standards Institution (BSI) help us to ensure we keep at the forefront of quality management and process optimisation.
+We successfully transitioned to the latest ISO9001:2015 version of the standard in 2017.
 Please click here to download our latest certificate.

 Steven Powell, CEO

 Steven graduated in microbiology from the University of Wales and was awarded a PhD from the University of Aberdeen.
 He has over 25 years operational and investment experience in pharmaceutical and healthcare R&D and his operational experience includes appointments with Beecham Pharmaceuticals (GSK), Whatman, Chiroscience, Celsis, Active Biotech, KS Biomedix and Plethora Solutions.
 In 2003, he joined Gilde Healthcare, a pan-European life sciences investment fund and remains an adviser to the fund.
 To date, Steven has co-founded 4 companies of which 2 have been sold and has invested in multiple biotechnology start-up companies.

 Nick has a PhD in Oncolytic Adenoviruses from the CRC Institute for Cancer